-Objective Performance Measure(s) Data Recipient Provides A demonstrated partnership with a current OJJDP-funded mentoring program, which will participate in the program evaluation.
+Objective Performance Measure(s) Data Recipient Provides To collect, archive, and analyze the nation's primary source of detailed information on juvenile court case processing of delinquency and status offense cases.
 Number of deliverables that met the expectations of the project.
 List of deliverables, including citation(s) to all scholarly products, that resulted in whole or in part from work funded under the OJJDP award.
 Identified gaps that can be addressed by the proposed research as demonstrated by the scholarly products that result in whole or in part from work funded under the OJJDP award (published, peer-reviewed, scientific journal articles, technical reports, and/or (as appropriate for the funded project) law review journal articles, book chapter(s) or book(s) in the academic press, or similar scientific products).
 Quarterly financial reports, semi-annual and final progress reports, a final technical report, and a plain language executive summary of the work performed under the OJJDP award.